minjaeingithub/2023_Unity_Tutorials/Week 2/Scripts/README.md

 ## **🐰 Final Comment**

 Done with Week 2!
-We are under time pressure, so main topics were sorted out, regarding my standards hehe.
+We are under time pressure, so main topics were sorted out, ONLY regarding my standards hehe.
 Sorry.

 I tried to tap into those that could be useful when making psychological experiment.